openlibhums/memory-alpha/content/support/guides/workflow-typesetter.md

 Click **Upload a New Typeset File** to upload your completed work.

-Source files (such as Adobe In Design files) can be uploaded using the ‘Upload New Source File’ button (if required).
+Source files (such as Adobe InDesign files) can be uploaded using the **Upload New Source File** button (if required).

 !["The ‘Upload a typeset file’ upload.
 It provides the options to add a label for the file, toggle whether the file should be publicly available after the article is published, choose a file to upload, and confirm the upload."](../../support/images/workflow/typesetting-upload.png)

 In this box, you will find the option to label your file with its file type.
-For instance, if this is an HTML file, you should label it as ‘HTML’.
-If it is a PDF, you should label it as ‘PDF’, etc.
+For instance, if this is an HTML file, you should label it as 'HTML'.
+If it is a PDF, you should label it as 'PDF', etc.
 Janeway will attempt to provide an appropriate label if this is left blank.
 However, if you wish to ensure the label is correct, you can manually enter the file type.
 For instructions on how to edit a label, see the section below.

 > [!WARNING]
 >  Janeway operates with the UTF-8 encoding.
 Please ensure that you upload any HTML and XML files (plain text galleys) using this encoding.

 ## Editing typeset files and uploading additional files
-If you need to make changes to the typeset files, reupload them or upload additional files; this can be done through the ‘Edit Typeset File’ page.
+If you need to make changes to the typeset files, you can reupload them or upload additional files through the **Edit Typeset File** page.
 This page can be accessed by clicking **Edit**.

  !["The ‘Upload typeset files’ section, showing two uploaded files.
 It also displays the figure files’ status: ‘N/A’ for a file with no figure files and ‘Missing figures’ for a file with missing figures."](../../support/images/workflow/typesetting-edit-button.png)